-As the daughter of a JAG army officer, I grew up in Texas, Virginia, Heidelberg and Berlin in Germany, Maryland, and Gainesville, Florida.
+As the daughter of a JAG army officer, I grew up in Texas, Virginia, Heidelberg and Berlin, Germany, Maryland, and Gainesville, Florida.
 My childhood revolved around academics, sport, and art.
 I got involved in sport for two reasons: my parents required that my brothers and I played a sport seriously at some point to instill a focus on maintaining physical health (and maybe just to get us out of the house?).
-And because it was clear to me (and the neighborhood) that I needed an outlet for my desire to race.
+It was clear to my parents and to the kids in the neighborhood that I needed an outlet for my desire to race - I used to regularly stand on a street corner challenging any kid walking by to a race!
 At the age of 7, there were three options to choose from: softball, soccer, and swimming.
-Swimming was the only option for racing and it felt like a natural fit.
 After a few years of swimming, I started winning races more regularly as a part of the European Forces Swim League, the UMBC Retrievers Swim Club in Maryland, and the Florida Aquatics Swim Team.
-At the age of 14 at the 1992 U.S. Olympic Trials, I jumped from being tied for 71st place in the country in the 200 meter breastroke to placing 5th in the final.
-At that point, I devoted as much time as possible to the sport.
-By the time I retired, I was known in the swimming world for strong finishes to races and winning by "touching people out," setting a world-record that stood unbroken for 14 years by winning a race against a doping athlete in a controversial world championship competition in Spain at the age of 16, winning 13 national titles, for winning a silver medal at the Atlanta Olympic Games, and for pioneering the use of the back-to-breast transition medley turn that is still used today.
+At the age of 14 at the 1992 U.S. Olympic Trials, I jumped from being tied for 71st place in the country in the 200 meter breastroke to placing 5th in the final race of the competition.
+At that point, I realized that the Olympic dream may actually be possible.
+I devoted as much time as possible to the sport while also being enrolled in the demanding curriculum of the International Baccalaureate educational program.
+By the time I retired, I was known in the swimming world for strong finishes to races and winning by "touching people out," my work ethic, setting a world-record that stood unbroken for 14 years by winning a race against a doping athlete, winning 13 national titles, winning a silver medal at the Atlanta Olympic Games, and for pioneering the use of the new back-to-breast transition medley turn that is still used today.

-I'm also passionate about the betterment of healthcare, carbon reduction efforts, preservation of wildlife and natural environments, and technologies providing increased privacy protections for individuals.
+I'm also passionate about the betterment of healthcare, carbon dioxide reduction efforts, preservation of wildlife and natural environments, and security and privacy-focused technologies.

-I'm a member of the Committee to Restore Integrity in Sport, Team Darfur (raising awareness about genocide in Sudan), and a founding member of Art of the Olympians (an organization promoting the Olympic Ideals - integrity, respect, honor, and dedication in the pursuit of excellence - through educational programs).
+I'm a member of the team at Global Gene Corp (aiming to diversify the world's bank of genetic data for more precise healthcare solutions), Team Darfur (raising awareness about genocide in Sudan), and a founding member of Art of the Olympians - an organization promoting the Olympic Ideals - integrity, respect, honor, and dedication in the pursuit of excellence - through educational programs.